seaninigabriel15/Bakery-Website-with-Email-and-Chat-Bot/README.md

 - :key: Admin:  _Can upload/edit/delete photos and description_ & _View Costumers Email and Registration_

-## :computer: Programming languages used
+## :computer: Programming Languages used:
 ### 🖥 Frontend
 This is all pure HTML / CSS & PHP